Home Compare DCI vs WEIR.L

 Donaldson Company vs The Weir Group: Which Stock Looks Stronger in 2026?

-Donaldson Company holds the cleaner structural position, with the lead spread across profitability and valuation.
+The structural profiles are close, with Donaldson Company carrying a narrow edge on growth.
 The Weir still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DCI: Russell 1000, WEIR.L: STOXX 600).